Hassan Jameel

-Hassan Mohammed Abdul Latif Jameel (حسن محمد عبد اللطيف جميل; born 1979 or 1980) is a Saudi businessman and philanthropist.
+Hassan Mohammed Abdul Latif Jameel (حسن محمد عبد اللطيف جميل; born December 1978) is a Saudi businessman and philanthropist.
 He is deputy president and vice chairman of Saudi Arabia operations at the international conglomerate Abdul Latif Jameel.

 Early life and education

 Hassan Jameel is the middle son of Mohammed Abdul Latif Jameel, chairman and president of Abdul Latif Jameel.
 He is the grandson of Abdul Latif Jameel (1909–1993), who founded the eponymous company in 1945 and acquired distribution rights to Toyota vehicles in Saudi Arabia in 1955.

 Jameel attended high school in Japan.
 In 1997 he entered Sophia University in Tokyo, and graduated in 2001 with a Bachelor of Arts in international economics.
 He subsequently obtained an MBA from the London Business School.

 Career

 In 2004, Jameel trained in the domestic kaizen department of the Toyota Motor Corporation in Japan.
 Following his time at Toyota, he returned to Saudi Arabia to work in the diversified family-owned business Abdul Latif Jameel, one of the largest independent distributors of Toyota and Lexus vehicles in the world.
 He currently serves as deputy president and vice chairman of domestic Saudi Arabia operations.

 In 2011, Jameel met with R. J. Scaringe, the founder of the small auto-manufacturing startup Rivian.
 Jameel asked Scaringe to produce an electric pickup truck, and Abdul Latif Jameel made a large investment in Rivian, and became Rivian's largest investor.
 Jameel also became a member of Rivian's board of directors.